DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 Milivoj asks the players to convince Lady Wachter to free Father Lucian from imprisonment—and, he adds darkly, to free him themselves if she refuses.
 He is grateful for any aid the players are able to promise or offer.
 ### The Blue Water Inn
-If the players pass or approach <span class="citation">N2.
-Blue Water Inn (p.
+If the players pass or approach <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2BlueWaterInn">N2.
+Blue Water Inn</a> (p.
 98)</span>, they find the tavern evidently deserted.
 A large sign has been hammered into the front door, and reads: “CLOSED BY ORDER OF THE BURGOMISTRESS."
 (The door is unlocked.)

-If the players enter the inn during the day, they find <span class="citation">N2c.
-Taproom (p.
-100)</span> and <span class="citation">N2e.
-Kitchen (p.
-101)</span> empty, but hear Danika’s voice drifting across <span class="citation">N2j.
-Great Balcony (p.
-102)</span>, originating from <span class="citation">N2o.
-Boys’ Bedroom (p.
+If the players enter the inn during the day, they find <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2cTaproom">N2c.
+Taproom</a> (p.
+100)</span> and <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2eKitchen">N2e.
+Kitchen</a> (p.
+101)</span> empty, but hear Danika’s voice drifting across <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2jGreatBalcony">N2j.
+Great Balcony</a> (p.
+102)</span>, originating from <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2oBoysBedroom">N2o.
+Boys’ Bedroom</a> (p.
 102)</span>.

 A player who succeeds on a DC 10 Wisdom (Perception) check overhears Danika saying: “—know you want to go outside, but I need you to stay out of trouble right now, and that means staying inside.
 Okay?"
 A moment later, Brom and Bray’s voices murmur something unintelligible, and Danika replies: “I knew I could count on you to understand.
 Now play quietly, okay?"
-She then exits <span class="citation">N2o.
-Boys’ Bedroom (p.
+She then exits <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2oBoysBedroom">N2o.
+Boys’ Bedroom</a> (p.
 102)</span>.

 > [!info]+ **Yeska’s Second Home**
-> If Milivoj is dead or imprisoned in Castle Ravenloft, Yeska is a guest at the Blue Water Inn, and has received a cot in <span class="citation">N2o.
-Boys’ Bedroom (p.
+> If Milivoj is dead or imprisoned in Castle Ravenloft, Yeska is a guest at the Blue Water Inn, and has received a cot in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2oBoysBedroom">N2o.
+Boys’ Bedroom</a> (p.
 102)</span> while he waits and hopes for Father Lucian to be set free.
 If the players speak with him, he asks that they “bring Father Lucian back" while fighting back tears.

 ***Speaking to Danika.*** Danika is grateful to see the players, and insists on preparing them hot tea and reheated potato soup in the kitchen.
 Though she hopes to learn of the players’ recent exploits, she can also share the following information if asked: